 Components of the Instruction Department

-In-class course-related instruction sessions without a web component are also offered by subject librarians.
-These sessions focus on introducing students to both print and online discipline-based research materials relevant to their class or discipline, and learning the best means to gather and evaluate information from them.
+In-class course-related instruction sessions are also offered by subject librarians.
+These sessions focus on introducing students to subject-based research materials relevant to their class or discipline, and learning the best means to gather and evaluate information from them.
 Depending on availability, the sessions may allow students to have hands-on practice with the databases and resources being introduced.
+Course-related instruction sessions often include a course-specific library Guide.
 To arrange for an in-class course-related instruction session, faculty should contact the subject librarian in their area at least two weeks prior to the date the instruction is desired.

-Reserve - The Library's Reserve Processing staff work with hundreds of faculty and courses each semester, and place faculty course reserve lists online in the e-Library.
+The Library's Reserve Processing staff work with hundreds of faculty and courses each semester, and place faculty course reserve lists online in the e-Library.
 The vast majority of course reserve material is available full-text online via course reserve lists.
-However, a small "hard copy" reserve collection maintained in the Media Center located in Room 2, Lower Level of Parks Library, includes entire books, DVDs, and other physical items.
+However, a small "hard copy" reserve collection maintained at the Circulation Desk of Parks Library, includes books, DVDs, and other items.
 Faculty wanting to place items on reserve for their courses can submit requests via online forms found on the Reserve web pages or come in person to meet with Reserve Processing staff in Room 140, Parks Library.
-In the near future, "Getting Started with Research" Instruction LibGuides will be linked with course reserve lists as well.

 Questions or Comments?
 Contact: